allegro/bigflow/docs/technologies.md

 #### Write tmp

-The `write_tmp` method allows you to create or override a non-partitioned table from a query results.
+The `write_tmp` method allows you to create or override a non-partitioned table from a query result.

 ```python
 select_dataset.write_tmp('target_temporary_table', '''